dcts/coding-notes/linked-mdbooks/git/src/git_remote.md

 git push origin master

 # pull branch from remote (only works if you have one remote)
+# show all branches that are on the remote
+git branch -r

 # - pull branch "test" from remote
 git fetch # fetches all branches from remote (not saved as branches locally yet) git checkout test # saves the branch test from the remote and makes it locally availible